StanfordBDHG/ENGAGE-HF-Firebase/README.md

 |item[x]>text|optional string|-|Name for group or question text|
 |item[x]>answer|list of Answer|-|response(s) to the question|
 |item[x]>answer[y]>value|any|-|Value depending on the type of question in the survey, e.g. boolean, integer, date, string, etc|

-TBD: Should we use `source` and/or `patient` to store a reference to the patient?